chinapedia/wikipedia.abstract.en/Page/Transport_in_New_Zealand.md

 Ferry services

-Cookstraitferry.jpg's in the Marlborough Sounds]] Regular roll-on/roll-off ferry services have crossed Cook Strait, linking the North and South Islands between Wellington and Picton, since 1962.[69]
+'s in the Marlborough Sounds]] Regular roll-on/roll-off ferry services have crossed Cook Strait, linking the North and South Islands between Wellington and Picton, since 1962.[69]
 Services are provided five ferries operated by two companies: Interislander (a division of KiwiRail), and Bluebridge (Strait Shipping).
 One ferry used by the Interislander, , is a rail ferry capable of transporting both road and rail on separate decks.
 The four remaining ferries carry passengers and road vehicles only: Interislander's and , and Bluebridge's and .

 Depending on the vessel, usual transit time between the North and South Islands is 3 to 3.5 hours.
 Faster catamaran ferries were used by Tranz Rail and its competitors between 1994 and 2004.
 To reduce voyage times, Tranz Rail proposed to relocate the South Island terminal of its services to Clifford Bay in Marlborough, which would also avoid a steep section of railway.
 This proposal has been shelved since the takeover by Toll Holdings in 2003.